-Drezek McConnell, K., & Doolittle, P. E. (2012).
+Drezek McConnell, K., and Doolittle, P. E. (2012).
 Classroom-level assessment: Aligning pedagogical practices to enhance student learning.
-In C. Secolsky & D. B. Denison (Eds.), Handbook on measurement, assessment, and evaluation in higher education (pp. 15-30).
+In C. Secolsky and D. B. Denison (Eds.), Handbook on measurement, assessment, and evaluation in higher education (pp. 15-30).
 New York, NY: Routledge.

 Van Hover, S., Hicks, D., Doolittle, P., and vanFossen, P. (2012) Learning social studies: An evidence-based approach.
 In K. Harris, S. Graham, and T. Urdan (Eds.), American Psychological Association Educational Psychology Handbook (pp. 283-307).
 Washington, DC: American Psychological Association.